Sanford–Curtis–Thurber House

 The Sanford–Curtis–Thurber House, also known as James Thurber House, is a historic house at 71 Riverside Road in the Sandy Hook section of Newtown, Connecticut.
 It is a Georgian style house built in c.1780 that was listed on the National Register of Historic Places in 2007.

 The house is a large, rural Georgian style farmhouse built for a prosperous farmer named Thomas Sanford (1732-1814), one of the first settlers in the Newtown area.
 The family farm was sold in 1824 to Hezekiah Curtis (1796-1866).

 The house was purchased in 1931 by Althea Thurber, the first wife of author and humorist James Thurber (1894–1961), and it was used as a weekend or holiday home.
 It was ostensibly a place where Althea could have dogs, and the family dogs inspired and appeared in Thurber's humorous sketches in The New Yorker magazine.
+Thurber’s only daughter was born while he lived in this home, and he wrote much of his most famous work My Life and Hard Times while here.
+Sections of wall were covered with his sketches and are now housed in the Thurber House at Ohio State University.